-Family-owned businesses, farmers markets and museums are just a few of the reasons why I love exploring small towns in my home state of New York.
+Family-owned businesses, farmers’ markets, and museums are just a few of the reasons why I love exploring small towns in my home state of New York.
 Just a drive or a bus/train ride away, I love leaving the busy energy of New York City behind me for the peaceful charm of small towns in Upstate New York.
 Whether you’re planning a snowy winter wonderland getaway or family summer vacation, here are our tops 29+ picks for the best upstate New York towns to choose from for your next trip.

-Since New York State is vast and offers an array of beautiful experience, we’ve categorized this list by region.
+Since New York State is vast and offers an array of beautiful experiences, we’ve categorized this list by region.
 From the Hudson Valley to the Adirondacks, here is all of the information you need on what to do, where to stay, and which small town to visit.

 Getting Around Upstate New York